AnasHo03/adc_vdi/README.md

     docker pull stephenadhi/ros2:humble-l4t-r35.2-zedsdk-4.0

 ### Bring Up and Operation
+0) Prop up the car so that the wheels are not touching either the ground or any cables
 1) SSH inside the Car: In VSCode: Ctrl + Shift + P --> Remote SSH: Connect to Host.
 Terminal --> New Terminal

 2.1) Open a new terminal on local machine and navigate to src